xcdkz/YT-Feeder/README.md

 -   watch(best) -> watch it in the best quality
 -   watch(worst) -> watch it in the worst quality
 -   play in the background -> play audio from video in the background
+-   open in a web browser -> opens YouTube link in a default web browser
 -   download -> download video
 -   download audio -> download audio from video
 -   command -> use your custom command on video&rsquo;s link